 The property is currently under option to Nevada Zinc Corporation ("Nevada Zinc") whereby Nevada Zinc has the right to earn a 100% interest.
-A zinc deposit beneath shallow alluvial cover near the historic workings is currently being delineated via drilling by Nevada Zinc and soil geochemistry indicates the mineralization extends onto the SoLM property.
+A zinc deposit beneath shallow alluvial cover near the historic workings is currently being evaluated by Nevada Zinc and soil geochemistry indicates the mineralization extends onto the SoLM property.